 After some time had passed the man eventually reached the far end of the tunnel, the location of an abandoned research site.
 It had several shelters, each with various facilities.
 One contained a large, advanced laboratory with expired research materials, another a small library, yet another with deteriorated bedding and even an armoury for Dark Artists from long ago.
 Most importantly, this location contained a functional rift gateway: a construct that could activate a portal.
 After scratching symbols onto the floor with a piece of chalk, the symbols flashed then faded.
 This caused the gate to come to life, revealing a destination that defied the laws of physics – a great fortress floating in an ocean of cold space.

 After what seemed like an eternity, this hooded man, who had been known simply as the ‘Curator’, was finally home.
-This fortress held an arcane library and many artefacts; it was his refuge nestled within the Great Dark… yet still anchored to the Novus universe.
+This fortress held an arcane library and many artefacts; it was his refuge nestled within the Infinite Dark… yet still anchored to the Novus universe.

 It had been many years since the Curator first discovered the vault on this forsaken ball of rock.
 He had learned much here, and also gathered powerful relics and weapons.
 Indeed, perhaps it was fate that he had come across this place.

 In his childhood, he and his parents would regularly visit this planet.
 At that time, the world was a verdant paradise and a popular destination for recreation with the Novus citizenry.
 One fateful day while exploring the coastline he fell into the cave that housed this vault and sanctuary – an accident that saved his life.

 The Curator’s mind drifted, reflecting upon those memories… of the time when he was a child.